groboclown/kota/docs/modules/module-data.md

 ## `narrative`

-Thw "narrative" is the narrative glue that ties the various stories together.
+The "narrative" is the narrative glue that ties the various stories together.
 For the most part, the narrative flow can't be changed.
 Defining this merely allows the definition of the details.

 The narrative can define requirements, which leads to initial world creation.